 - Explain why abstinence is the only guaranteed way to prevent the transmission of STDs.

 - State the dangers of untreated STDs including pain, infertility, and damage to organs.

 - Identify who is at risk for HIV, and explain how to prevent its transmission, characteristics of AIDS, and how to access HIV information, testing, and treatment.

 LESSON 4: Emotional and Relational Consequences

 Standards: 6.2, 7.5; A, B, F, H

-- Express how personal values guide sexual behavior.
+- Describe how value systems and self-esteem guide sexual behavior.

 - Give examples of emotional and relational consequences that can result from sexual activities outside of marriage.

 - Contrast how well risk avoidance and risk reduction strategies protect against pregnancy, STDs, and emotional outcomes.

 LESSON 5: Unhealthy Relationships, Laws, and Resisting Pressure